natoinet/twitter_extraction/README.rst

   'tucat.twitter_extraction',

-Then you need save the file and exit.
+Then you save and exit the file.

 Copy the modified Tucat configuration file to the Tucat container :
 -------------

-  # sudo docker cp config/settings/docker.py -it tucat_djangoapp_1:config/settings/docker.py
+  # sudo docker cp config/settings/docker.py `doc_tucat`:/opt/services/djangoapp/config/settings/docker.py

 Setup the plugin